 Jaz Beach, Budva

-Located in Budva, Jaz Beach is a busy stretch of sand which has plenty of life going on around it.
-Certainly, the beach in Budva to be seen at, and, this beach is quite long, so there is always space, even in the height of summer.
+Located in Budva, Jaz Beach is a busy stretch of sand with plenty of life going on around it.
+The beach in Budva is “the place” to be seen at.
+This beach is quite long, so there is always space, even on the busiest days of summer.